• Skip to primary navigation

 I was pleasantly surprised at the flavor and aroma of this spiced tea.
 I've only made it hot, and it is delicious!
 But I know it would also be excellent served over ice.

 In India, Ayurveda principles advise against drinking cold beverages.
-The rationale is that it is bad for digestion.
-They may be correct, but we are used to drinking cold drinks here in the US.
+The rationale is that it is not suitable for digestion.
+They may be correct, but in the United States, we are used to drinking cold drinks.

-Another way to make this apple tea is to create a tea latte with whipped cream on top and make it "fancy like Applebee's!"
+Another way to make this apple tea is to create a tea latte with whipped cream.
+The sweetness of the apples with the whipped cream is a fantastic flavor combination.

 apple tea spiced topped with whipped cream in 2 glasses